To create a link between your assay data and the sample that it describes, create a lookup column

 - Look in the Shared project (but not in any of its subfolders).

-When you set the schema and table for the lookup, you can either target a specific sample set's query as shown above, or indicate that the server should look across all sample sets by targeting the exp.material query.
+When you set the schema and table for the lookup, you can either target a specific sample type's query as shown above, or indicate that the server should look across all sample types by targeting the exp.material query.

 If multiple matches are found at any step in the search for a match to resolve the lookup, it will be reported to the user as an error.